neilmangan/LIGO-site-policies/TermsOfService.md

 You agree to indemnify us, defend us, and hold Us harmless from and against any and all claims, liabilities, and expenses, including attorneys’ fees, arising out of Your use of the Website and the Service, including but not limited to Your violation of this Agreement, provided that LIGO (1) promptly gives You written notice of the claim, demand, suit or proceeding; (2) gives You sole control of the defense and settlement of the claim, demand, suit or proceeding (provided that You may not settle any claim, demand, suit or proceeding unless the settlement unconditionally releases LIGO of all liability); and (3) provides to You all reasonable assistance, at Your expense.

 ### J. Changes to These Terms
 **Short version:** *We want our users to be informed of important changes to our terms, but some changes aren't that important — We don't want to bother You every time We fix a typo.
-So while We may modify this agreement at any time, We will provide users with notice of any changes that affect their rights and give You time to adjust to them.*
+So while We may modify this agreement at any time, We will provide users with notice of any material changes that affect their rights and give You time to adjust to them.*

 We reserve the right, at our sole discretion, to amend these Terms of Service at any time and will update these Terms of Service in the event of any such amendments.
 Minor changes may be made without notice, and We will notify You of material changes to this Agreement by posting a notice on our Website.
-Your continued use of the Website constitutes agreement to Our revisions of these Terms of Service.
+Your continued use of the Website or Services constitutes agreement to Our revisions of these Terms of Service.

-We reserve the right at any time and from time to time to modify or discontinue, temporarily or permanently, the Website (or any part of it) with or without notice.
+We reserve the right at any time and from time to time to modify or discontinue, temporarily or permanently, the Services or Website (or any part of it) with or without notice.
 We will not be bound by any public statement or notice You make with respect to this Agreement unless We provide written confirmation of our agreement to be bound.

 ### K. Miscellaneous